• Skip to primary navigation

 If Bluetooth is not working on iPhone, you won’t be able to use AirDrop or connect iPhone to AirPods, Wireless speakers, Apple Watch and other Bluetooth enabled devices.

-So, let us go ahead and take a look at some of the troubleshooting methods that can help in fixing the problem of Bluetooth not working on iPhone.
+Hence, let us go ahead and take a look at the steps to fix the problem of Bluetooth not working on iPhone.

 Turn OFF Bluetooth on iPhone